-Outer Island Unit Structured educational programs are available for schools, universities and professional groups on Outer Island Unit.
+Outer Island Unit Structured educational programs are available for schools, universities and professional groups on Outer Island.
 Through a partnership with Connecticut State University, over 1,000 students visit the island each summer to learn about the island's unique ecology.
-For more information on arranging for an educational experience on Outer Island visit the Center for Education and Research on Outer Island website at Connecticut State University.
+For more information on arranging an educational experience on Outer Island, visit the partnership website here.

 Calf Island Unit Educational groups may obtain a special use permit to hold approved environmental education programming on the Calf Island Unit.
-Please contact the Refuge for more information.
+Please contact the Refuge at 860-399-2513 for more information.